Eau de vie

 Three bottles of eau de vie.
 The flavors are framboise (raspberry), zinfandel grape, and Kirsch (cherry).

 An eau de vie (Note: /oʊdəˈviː/; /fr/.
 Plural: eaux de vie.
-The phrase can also be hyphenated eau-de-vie and eaux-de-vie) (French for spirit, lit. 'water of life') is a clear, colourless fruit brandy that is produced by means of fermentation and double distillation.
-The fruit flavor is typically very light.
+The phrase can also be hyphenated eau-de-vie and eaux-de-vie) (French for spirit, lit. 'water of life') is a clear, colourless fruit brandy that is produced by fermentation and double distillation.
+The fruit flavour is typically very light.

 In English-speaking countries, eau de vie refers to a distilled beverage made from fruit other than grapes.
 Similar terms may be local translations or may specify the fruit used to produce it.
 Although eau de vie is a French term, similar beverages are produced in other countries (e.g., German Schnaps, Greek ούζο, Turkish rakı, Balkan rakia, Romanian țuică, Czech and Slovak pálenka, Hungarian pálinka, and Sri Lankan coconut arrack).
 In French, however, eau de vie is a generic term for distilled spirits.
 The proper French term for fruit brandy is eau-de-vie de fruit, while eau-de-vie de vin means wine spirit (brandy), and several further categories of spirits (distilled from grape pomace, lees of wine, beer, cereals, etc.) are also legally defined as eau-de-vie in a similar fashion.
 Many eaux de vie made from fruits, wine, pomace, or rye have a protected designation of origin within the European Union.

 Production

 Fruit spirit

 Traditional fruit spirits are made with ripe fruit that is fermented, distilled, and quickly bottled to preserve the freshness and aroma of the parent fruit.
-Eaux de vie are typically not aged in wooden casks, hence they are clear.
+Eaux de vie are typically not aged in wooden casks; hence, they are clear.
 Although this is the usual practice, some distillers age their products before bottling.

 Geist

-Some fruits, such as raspberries, rowanberries, rosehips, and sloes, do not contain adequate sugars for fermenting.
-Instead, the spirits are produced by macerating fruit in neutral grain spirits for some time before distilling.
+Some fruits, such as raspberries, rowanberries, rosehips, and sloes, do not contain sufficient sugars for fermentation.
+Instead, the spirits are produced by macerating the fruit in neutral grain spirits for some time before distillation.
 The legal term used for these spirits within the European Union is Geist, meaning "spirit" in German.
-Geist can also be produced with vegetables, nuts, herbs, and other plant materials such as rose petals, mushrooms or pumpkin seeds.
+Geist can also be produced with vegetables, nuts, herbs, and other plant materials such as rose petals, mushrooms, or pumpkin seeds.